MacaqueNet/MacaqueNet.github.io/latest_news.md

             <li>Life history data will be added to the MacaqueNet database as a new open-access component (e.g., mean and max lifespan) for as many macaque species as possible.</li>
             <li>The project will submit a new data request in 2025 to hopefully align variation in macaque lifespan with variation in their social lives.</li>
             <li>University of Exeter will be hiring a new postdoc for this project, so tell the talented MacaqueNet ECRs you know to be on the lookout for a job advert in Spring(ish) 2025, to start Autumn(ish) that year.</li>
             <li>Some of you are contributing blood samples for this grant so that Kenny and Noah can establish genomic rates of aging across macaque species and publish a macaque-general aging clock that others can use in their work, too.
 So far, we have 5 species with a substantial number of samples from individuals of known ages.
-If you have access to blood that you might like to share, drop me (or Kenny Chiou) a line.</li>
+If you have access to blood that you might like to share, get in touch!</li>
         </ul>
     </div>